c-salmon/c-salmon/README.md

 I know that this is it.<br>
 This whole thing feels like one great goodbye,<br>
 because I don't know when I will be here next.<br>
-I don't know when I'll see his family next<br>
+I don't know when I'll see his family next,<br>
 and this might just be one of the last times.<br> <br>
-And now Massachusetts is all you.<br>
+And now Massachusetts is all you-<br>
-Though my father and my family's blood was raised here,<br>
+though my father and my family's blood was raised here,<br>
-though my eyes first opened here,<br>
+though my eyes first opened here.<br>
 Everytime I open my eyes here now, twenty one years later,<br>
-All I see is you around me.<br> <br>
+all I see is you around me.<br> <br>
 And I know that both of us, even together, are not stronger than distance and time.<br>
 Everything that I ever possibly thought that I could love is here,<br>
 and I'll miss it so.<br>